-A united kingdom was ruled by only three kings of Israel (Saul, David and Solomon).
-Each of these reigned for about forty years.
+A united kingdom was ruled by only three kings (Saul, David and Solomon).
+Ishbosheth ruled only part of Israel for two years after his father Saul died while David ruled the other part.
 After the death of King Solomon in 930 B.C.
 Israel split into two large pieces.
 The biggest piece, referred to as the Kingdom of Israel, was populated by ten Israelite tribes.
 The other piece, the Kingdom of Judah, was composed of three tribes (Judah, Benjamin, and the priestly tribe of Levi).

 How long did it last?

 The Kingdom of Israel lasted only 207 years.
 Twenty kings ruled over the nation before it was destroyed in 723 B.C.
 The Kingdom of Judah, however, lasted a bit longer at 344 years.
 Nineteen men and one woman ruled over the people until they were also conquered and destroyed in 586.

 King David became quite wealthy during his life.
 In fact, his riches were such that his tomb was raided a few times in order to get his cash!
 The richest of all the monarchs, however, was King Solomon.
 He ultimately amassed a fortune that has never been equaled by any other human (1Kings 3:10 - 13).
 The king was easily worth several hundred billion dollars in today's money due to the massive amounts of gold, silver and goods he owned!

 King Solomon had enough cash to live a uniquely extravagant lifestyle.
 He sat on a throne made of ivory overlaid with the finest gold (1 Kings 10:18).
 He easily afforded the creation of two hundred golden "targets" (small military defensive shields) worth $262,000 each in today's money (assuming a gold price of $1,200 per troy ounce, verse 16).
 He also had three hundred golden full body shields created (verse 17) worth $66,000 each.